azure-contrib/AzureDataEaseOfUse/Tables.md

 * Auto partitions into batches
 * Auto executes/flushes batches when full as Async Task to prevent blocking
 * Processes results on flush (blocking)
-* Does not care how many items are executed
-* Can be used as a crud firehose

 ```csharp
     var flywheel = table.Flywheel<ExamplePost>();